rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==
+= 1.1.7 =
+* Fixed an upgrade bug that affected some users.
+* Updates to the Bugsauce theme.
+* Removed some old, unused javascript.

 = 1.1.6 =
 * Introducing: Vimeography Pro!
 * Check the Vimeography Pro page out for more details.